alexispurslane/quake-emacs/README.md

 ## Screenshots

 > [!NOTE]
-> These screenshots were taken in the middle of an icon overhaul, so just keep in mind that all files, completion suggestions, etc should have pretty icons as well.
+> Some of these screenshots were taken with icons off, and some with them on.

 Quake Emacs has fast autocompletion with [Corfu](https://elpa.gnu.org/packages/doc/corfu.html) and Orderless enabled everywhere.